 One secure podcasting feature that appeals to many content creators is enabling their audience to access content from anywhere, including places like airplanes where an internet connection isn’t available.
 Many of the security configurations we recommend in this post depend on connecting to the internet to ask various systems whether a user has permission to access the content before allowing it to play.
 Unfortunately, if a user isn’t connected to the internet when they go to stream an episode, this isn’t an option.

 For some organizations, this may mean that offering an offline corporate podcast experience isn’t compatible with their security needs.
 However, there are ways to mitigate the security risks of offline mode that can be configured.
+By supporting a broad range of security configurations at each level of media delivery, uStudio offers the most granular level of security and control in the market.
 If you want to talk about more about about those options, contact us!

 Ready to get started with corporate podcasting?
 Visit our product page to learn more about uStudio Enterprise Podcast